-This is chapter 13 of a 15 part series about digital nomading and location independence.
+This is chapter 14 of an 18-part series about digital nomading and location independence.
 To see all of the other chapters, click here!

 For female specific posts, scroll down to the bottom of this post.